Wyntuition/jekyll-now/todo/02-work-internal.md

         The ability to deploy new releases multiple times per week, gives companies an incredible advance, as they can react much better to their clients’ needs and to market changes.
 The study proved that, with the help of Microservices, new weekly releases quadrupled.

         Even though, many companies have not put Microservices into practice yet.
 Only 17 percent of companies currently release weekly deploys.
-For 51 percent of studied companies, the standard release cycle is a few times per year, while ¼ of companies deploys monthly releases."
+For 51 percent of studied companies, the standard release cycle is a few times per year, while ¼ of companies deploys monthly releases.

+        The biggest hurdles amongst the interviewed IT-Managers are a lack of know-how and missing experts.
+Legacy processes are also a challenge when it comes to these new projects.
+One fifth of the interviewed people claimed a higher complexity as a reason of this."

 - check in with bosses

 - 2018 tasks